f5devcentral/f5-big-iq-lab/docs/startup.rst

 Traffic Generation
 ------------------

-The Ubuntu Jumphost in the lab environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard in BIG-IQ.
+The Ubuntu Jumphost in the lab environment has multiple cron jobs (run ``crontab -l`` to see all scripts used) that are generating traffic that populates the Monitoring tab and Application dashboard in BIG-IQ.
 Note you can also use `locust.io`_  to generate HTTP traffic toward a specific virtual IP address.

 .. _locust.io: ./class3/module1/module1.html#traffic-generation-with-locus-io